tr-2019/tragedy-revisited/README.md

 Sylwester, Karolina and Roberts, Gilbert.
 "Reputation-based partner choice is an effective alternative to indirect reciprocity in solving social dilemmas."
 Evolution and Human Behavior 34 (2013): 201 - 206. https://doi.org/10.1016/j.evolhumbehav.2012.11.009

+# Further notes
+Quick idea for indirect reciprocity game: Do players use their own coins to give away or keep or do they get coins to give away or take? -> Prospect Theory (Kahnemann 1979)